WordPress/gutenberg/CONTRIBUTING.md

 **If you're developing themes, or core WordPress functionality alongside Gutenberg**, you can make the WordPress files accessible in `wordpress/` by following these instructions instead:

 1. If this is your first time setting up the environment, run `DOCKER_ENV=localwpdev ./bin/setup-local-env.sh` instead of `./bin/setup-local-env.sh`
 2. If you've already had the previous environment set up, you need to start fresh, and you can do that by first running `docker-compose down --rmi all`.
-After that you can repeat step 1.
+After that, you can repeat step 1.
 3. If you turn off your computer or restart Docker, you can get your local WordPress dev environment back by typing `docker-compose -f docker-compose.yml -f docker-compose-localdev.yml up`.
 If you just run `docker-compose up`, you will get the vanilla install that doesn't expose the WordPress folder.

-**If everything was successful**, you'll see the following ascii art:
+**If everything was successful**, you'd see the following ASCII art:
 ```
 Welcome to...